 Project management isn’t simple and if it was, we could all survive on notebooks and sheets.

-We are still hunters and gatherers in our core.
+We are still hunters and gatherers in our core — that means we often default to execution before we move to planning.
 Balancing our bias for action takes hard work.
-It’s easy to oversimplify; to miss steps.
+It’s easy to oversimplify; or overcomplicate and then to miss steps.
 Anticipating the next thing is hard.
 Tasks aren’t easy to estimate.

 What does it mean to be done, anyway?
 Then add in 2020, 2021, 2022… the new hybrid & remote workforces and never ending inflation?